golangconcept/packages/math/math.md

 - `math.Min(x, y float64)`: Returns the lesser of x or y.
 - `math.Floor(x float64)`: Returns the largest integer value less than or equal to x.
 - `math.Ceil(x float64)`: Returns the smallest integer value greater than or equal to x.

+### Constants
+The math package also defines several constants:

+- math.Pi: The value of π (pi).
+- math.E: The value of Euler's number (e).